Yuliang-Liu/Curve-Text-Detector/data/README.md

 or (https://1drv.ms/u/s!Aplwt7jiPGKilH4XzZPoKrO7Aulk) (OneDrive)

 unzip the file in ROOT/data/
+### Update
+We updated the recognition annotations to ensure consistency between the recognition annotations and the detected annotation instances.
 ### Recognition Annotation
 Recognition annotation of the SCUT-CTW1500 can be downloaded through the following link:(https://drive.google.com/file/d/18xYimLq8s7kLMuy-ILeeg2qMSzuj92nW/view?usp=sharing) (OneDrive)